Running Injury Prevention Tips: How to Prepare and Recover for Race Day

 If you’ve got an event coming up—or something doesn’t feel quite right after one—getting on top of it early can make a big difference.
 Small issues are much easier to manage before they turn into something that stops your training altogether.

-At Physio K, we help runners with personalised treatment, recovery strategies and running injury prevention tips to keep you moving consistently and pain-free.
+At Physio K, we help runners with personalised treatment, recovery strategies, strength-based rehabilitation and running injury prevention plans to keep you moving consistently and pain-free.
+Whether you’re dealing with recurring tightness, recovering from a race, or managing an ongoing injury, early physiotherapy treatment can help you stay consistent with training and avoid longer setbacks.

 👉 Book in with our team and let’s keep you moving.